jackmorrison12/personal-site/content/notes/bigtable.md

 Column families are grouped together into SSTables

-- this avoids mingling data, i.e. page contents and page metadata
+- This avoids mingling data, i.e. page contents and page metadata
 - Some frequently accessed locality groups can be kept in memory

 Some locality groups can be compressed (sometimes 10:1 compression)